Biological therapies for bowel cancer

 Aflibercept (Zaltrap) is another type of biological therapy.
 It works by stopping cancer cells from making their own blood supply (anti angiogenic drug).
 It is licensed for people with advanced bowel cancer, when the chemotherapy drug oxaliplatin is no longer working.
 You have aflibercept with FOLFIRI chemotherapy.

 These biological therapy drugs are generally not available on the NHS, but doctors in England may be able to fund bevacizumab and aflibercept through the Cancer Drugs Fund.
+In Scotland, the Scottish Medicines Consortium (SMC) have said aflibercept should be available on the NHS.

 Some biological therapies are very new and it will be some time before we know how well they work.
 All new treatments have to go through the clinical trials process and this takes some years.
 Research is looking into using biological therapies alongside chemotherapy to see how they work best together.
 There is information about biological therapies in the bowel cancer research section.